May 25, 2020

 • Be sure to read through the restrictions and conditions section, under ‘Permit for Weddings’

-• Party size will determine which ceremony locations you will be allowed to use
+• Party size will determine which ceremony locations you will be allowed to use–Groups over 12 will likely be required to use front-country locations (roadside, overlooks, amphitheaters)

 • Even if you have a permit, you can’t impede on the activities of other visitors

-• Don’t ask other guests to move or to not watch
+• You can’t technically ask other guests to move or not to watch

 • Keep the noise down and make sure any music isn’t too profane or obnoxious

-• Special setups, like flower arrangements, rugs, etc., require special permission.
-No chairs or tents allowed!
+• Special setups, like chairs, flower arrangements, rugs, etc, require special permission

 • No throwing of rice or confetti in the park

-• If you have professional photography/videography, include their contact info on the application–Additional permissions are required for professional photographers/videographers
+• If you have professional photography/videography, include their contact info on the application–Additional permissions may be required for professional photographers/videographers

 • We do NOT recommend the Paradise & Sunrise areas on Saturdays and Sunday during peak season (Memorial Day-Labor Day)